symfony/symfony-docs/components/dom_crawler.rst

     :method:`Symfony\\Component\\DomCrawler\\Crawler::setDefaultNamespacePrefix`
     method.

-    The default namespace is removed when loading the content if it's the only namespace in the document.
-It's done to simplify the XPath queries.
+    The default namespace is removed when loading the content if it is the only namespace in the document.
+It is done to simplify the XPath queries.

 Namespaces can be explicitly registered with the :method:`Symfony\\Component\\DomCrawler\\Crawler::registerNamespace` method::